tsugiproject/tsugi/README.md

 * Branch: master - currently tested and working PHP versions 7.4 - 8.0 - this does not work on
 PHP 8.1

+* Branch: php-74-x - This branch will continue to work with PHP versions 7.4 - 8.0 even
+after master has introduced 8.1 only syntax.

 * Branch: php-72-x - If you have a system that is lower than PHP 7.4, you should stick on this branch